 This change has no effect until the beginning of the next sample interval.
-In this case the adjust interval does not change and information about the current adjust interval (such as the remaining adjust multiplier, the maximum average data rate) is not lost when the sample multiplier change takes effect.
+In this case, the adjust interval does not change and information about the current adjust interval (such as the remaining adjust multiplier or the maximum average data rate) is not lost when the sample multiplier change takes effect.

-The system allows the adjust multiplier (at the mpls level or the lsp auto-bandwidth level) to be changed at any time as well but in this case the new value shall have no effect until the beginning of the next adjust interval.
+The system allows the user to change the adjust multiplier (at the mpls level or the lsp auto-bandwidth level) at any time as well.
+In this case, the new value has no effect until the beginning of the next adjust interval.

-Byte counts collected for LSP statistics include Layer 2 encapsulation (Ethernet headers and trailers) and therefore average data rates measured by this feature include Layer 2 overhead as well.
+Byte counts collected for LSP statistics include Layer 2 encapsulation (Ethernet headers and trailers) and, therefore, average data rates measured by this feature also include Layer 2 overhead.

-2.1.8.4 Passive monitoring of LSP bandwidth
+2.1.8.3 Passive monitoring of LSP bandwidth

-The system offers the option to not take any action to adjust the bandwidth reservation, regardless of how different the measured bandwidth is from the current reservation.
-Enable passive monitoring with the following command.
+The user can configure the system to not take any action to adjust the bandwidth reservation, regardless of how much the measured bandwidth differs from the current reservation.
+Use the following command to enable passive monitoring.

-'''

-configure router mpls lsp-template auto-bandwidth monitor-bandwidth
+configure router mpls lsp auto-bandwidth monitor-bandwidth

-'''

-Use the following command to view the maximum average data rate in the current adjust interval and the remaining time in the current adjust interval.
+Use the following command to view the maximum average data rate and the remaining time in the current adjust interval.